iO-Academy/AcademyPortal/README.md

         - `{'success':false, 'msg':'SQL error message', 'data':[]}`
     - if there are not data in the database
         - `{'success':false, 'msg':'No hiring partners found!', 'data':[]}`

+**/createStage**

+POST
+- Adds a new stage in the last order position.
+- Sends:
+    - `{'title' : 'string'}`
+- Returns success true / false:
+    - if stage is added successfully
+        - `{'success':true, 'msg':'Stage added successfuly.', 'data':[]}`
+    - if stage could not be added
+        - `{'success':false, 'msg':'Error (dependant on reason)', 'data':[]}`

+**/updateStages**

+EDIT
+- Goes through an array of edit requests and changes the database
+- Sends an array of:
+    - `{'id' : 'integer', 'title' : 'string', 'order' : 'integer'}`
+- Returns success true / false:
+    - if stage is edited successfully
+        - `{'success':true, 'msg':'Stage edit successful.'}`
+    - if stage could not be edited
+        - `{'success':false, 'msg':'Stage edit failed.'}`

+**/deleteStage**

+DELETE
+- Changes the 'deleted' value for a single entry in the stages table to '1', and changes the 'order' value for that entry to '0'.
+- Sends:
+    - `{'id' : 'integer'}`
+- Returns success true / false:
+    - if stage is delete successfully
+        - `{'success':true, 'msg':'Stage has been deleted successfuly.', 'data':[]}`
+    - if stage could not be deleted
+        - `{'success':false, 'msg':'Invalid id provided.', 'data':[]}`